ietf-wg-masque/draft-ietf-masque-connect-udp-listen/draft-ietf-masque-connect-udp-listen.md

 the capsule during registration, and then relies on shared state to map from the Context ID to the IP and port.

-Context ID 0 was reserved by unextended UDP Proxying to represent UDP payloads sent to and from the "target_host" and "target_port" from the URI template.
+Context ID 0 was reserved by unextended UDP proxying to represent UDP payloads sent to and from the "target_host" and "target_port" from the URI template.
 When the mechanism from this document is in use: